cldeluna/clab-via-remote/README.md

 2 directories, 8 files
 ```

 That directory is in fact a clone.
+I hope this is starting to feel familiar.
+Containerlab is just saving us steps.

 ```bash
 claudia@vps-ovh:~/containerlab/github-lab/clab-via-remote$ git remote -v